c-elvira/rumbaa/readme.md

  * -f, --folder: if the main latex file is not in the current directory,
  * -o, --output: to specify the output directory,
  * -a, --aux: to specify the directory containing auxiliary files (may improve visualization),
- * --arxiv to keep a clean and all in one document.
+ * --arxiv to keep a clean and all in one document,
+ * --debug to get the most verbose logging level.

 ## (simple) Example usage